-- Prepare the patient; - Prepare a tray with antiseptic swabs, episiotomy scissors, sterile gloves, a 5 ml syringe and local anaesthetic; - Inform the patient that you are going to cut open the perineal area to increase space for the baby to pass easely; - Wash hands, put on gloves, clean the perineal area; - Introduce one or two fingers (they should go in easily), positioning them where you are going to administer the anaesthetic.
-This protects the baby's head; - Infiltrate 2-3 ml of local anaesthetic along the fingers to avoid injuring the baby and into the area where the cut will be made; - With your finger or fingers inside the vagina they should be between the scissors and the baby's head introduce the scissors and cut along the fingers to avoid injury to the baby.
+- Prepare the patient; - anaesthetic: - Inform the patient that you are going to cut open the perineal area to increase space for the baby to pass easely; - Wash hands, put on gloves, clean the perineal area; - Introduce one or two fingers (they should go in easily), positioning them where you are going to administer the anaesthetic.
+This protects the baby's head; - Infiltrate 2-3 ml of local anaesthetic along the fingers to avoid injuring the baby and into the area where the cut will be made: - With your finger or fingers inside the vagina they should be between the scissors and the baby's head - introduce the scissors and cut along the fingers to avoid injury to the baby.
 Start at the centre of the perineum and angle (slant) your scissors out at a 60 degree angle.
 If you are right-handed, cut towards the mother's right buttock.
 If left handed, cut towards the mother's left buttock.
 Following cutting, the baby is usually delivered slowly; - Press a gauze firmly over the cut area while the woman continues to push; - Immediately after delivery, the cutting and any tears must be sutured; - Take care of the mother and the baby; - Educate patient on vulva hygiene and keeping the perineum clean; - Wash hands and clear equipment.